 What is the cost?

-If you are accessing services through a group, there will be no additional charges to you unless additional services are added.
+If you are accessing services through a group, depending on the package the group chooses to provide, there will be no additional charges to you unless additional services are added.

 If you are accessing services as an individual, payment would be determined by the package chosen through our web or mobile application.
 A variety of packages are available.

 TRN also provides an option to gift a package to another user.

 Can I use my health insurance to pay for Telehealth recovery Network services?

 Not currently.
 We are working on developing access to our services through insurance.